aufflick/smc_mirror/README.txt

 The examples range from trivial (EX1) to sophisticated (EX5).
 Use these examples together with the SMC Programmer's Guide to learn how to use SMC.

+The C++ examples provide Makefiles, Microsoft DevStudio 6.0 workspace and DevStudio 7.0 solution.

+The Java examples in examples/Java use "make" for building.
+The same examples also appear in examples/Ant and use "ant".

+The [incr Tcl] examples are not built and require you to execute "java -jar Smc.jar" by hand.

+The VB.Net and C# examples use DevStudio 7.0.

 To learn more about each example and how to build & run each one, read the example's README.txt.